+I personally think the rhythm section on “Confessions” makes the whole album “swing.”
+How did you approach the songs?
+Anything new or different or was it all a happy accident?
 Cool thanks!
 As bass player my job is to play stuff where everyone else doesn’t.
 Once we get a song written and arranged right, my part in the recording is pretty straightforward rock-n roll-bass stuff.
 Y’know … little bit behind the beat at times, stand up straight in the choruses … Having a great drummer to work with helps a lot.
 Sometimes these days you have to watch out for over zealous engineers who wanna snap every note you play to a grid and make it in perfect time.
 If you want it in perfect time, get a machine to do it.
 Human beings respond subconsciously to certain rhythms.
 That’s why you can’t sit still when a Motown song comes on.
-That’s a secret none of these computer music kids have figured out yet .
+That’s a secret none of these computer music kids have figured out yet ;).

+Ok, this is completely off subject, but humor me anyway … How do you and Stevie fight off the nic fits while traveling on what I would imagine is a smoke-free Buckcherry tour bus?
 We smoke on the bus.
 There’s a spot up front where the smoke gets sucked right outta the window.
 It’s the planes that are trickier, but now we have electronic smokes and vaporizers.
 It makes for a much friendlier Jimmy after the 23 hours to Tokyo.